AdobeDocs/experience-manager-cloud-service.en/help/forms/captcha-adaptive-forms.md

 ---
-title: Using CAPTCHA in Adaptive Forms
+title: Using reCAPTCHA in Adaptive Forms
-seo-title: Using CAPTCHA in Adaptive Forms
 description: Learn how to configure AEM CAPTCHA or Google reCAPTCHA service in Adaptive Forms.
-seo-description: Learn how to configure AEM CAPTCHA or Google reCAPTCHA service in Adaptive Forms.
 topic-tags: adaptive_forms, author
 ---
-# Use CAPTCHA in Adaptive Forms{#using-captcha-in-adaptive-forms}
+# Use reCAPTCHA in Adaptive Forms{#using-reCAPTCHA-in-adaptive-forms}

 | Version | Article link |
 | -------- | ---------------------------- |